Editor's Note: This blog was previously published, we're re-sharing it as part of our 'Best of' series, a look back at some of our most popular blogs.

 Personal Experience with Sparking a Love of Reading

 For a year and a half, I helped a fifth-grader in hourly sessions, but before the tutoring began, I studied the child's writing samples, assessed reading aloud, and studied the analysis of her state test scores based on the Common Core State Standards.
-I selected biographies, used books she was reading at school, and other reading materials that supported content area learning.
+I selected biographies (Hameray's Inspire! collection has a fantastic selection of individuals), and used books she was reading at school, as well as other reading materials that supported content area learning.
 We started reading practice at a grade four reading level.
 Some sessions were based on homework assignments that required writing.
 The student had a journal that allowed her to practice writing to improve vocabulary, use graphic organizers, and write about inferences and follow-up thinking.
 A lot of work was done with determining the main idea and summarizing, Multiple syllabled words were analyzed and affixes were addressed.
 A year later, her sixth-grade reading test score showed she had made significant progress and showed she was ready for the next year's grade level.

 Ideas for Students to Take Ownership in Their Learning